message/iata/BE.md

 - passengers residing in Belgium;
 - passengers younger than 12 years;
 - passengers arriving from orange regions of Finland, France, Italy, Portugal, Spain or Sweden .Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a>
-8. Passengers must have:
+8. Passengers entering Belgium must have:
 - a negative COVID-19 antigen test taken at most 36 hours before arrival.
 The test result must be in Dutch, English, French or German; or;
 - a negative COVID-19 PCR test taken at most 72 hours before arrival.
 The test result must be in Dutch, English, French or German.
 This does not apply to:
 - passengers residing in Belgium;
 - passengers younger than 12 years;
-- passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland
+- passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 - passengers arriving from Bahrain, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay.
+9. Passengers transiting through Belgium to another Schengen Member State must have:
+- a negative COVID-19 antigen test taken at most 36 hours before arrival.
+The test result must be in Dutch, English, French or German; or;
+- a negative COVID-19 PCR test taken at most 72 hours before arrival.
+The test result must be in Dutch, English, French or German.
+This does not apply to:
+- passengers residing in Belgium;
+- passengers younger than 12 years;
+- passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
+- passengers arriving from Bahrain, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay.
-9. Passengers entering or transiting through Belgium must complete a "Passenger Locator Form" at most 180 days before arrival at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
+10. Passengers entering or transiting through Belgium must complete a "Passenger Locator Form" at most 180 days before arrival at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
-10. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
+11. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
-11. Passengers are subject to medical screening.
+12. Passengers are subject to medical screening.
-12. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.
+13. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.